textpattern/textpattern.github.io/brand/author-prefixes-and-registration.md

 If you do not have a GitHub account and do not want to create one, make your prefix request in the [Theme discussion](https://forum.textpattern.com/viewforum.php?id=8) or [Plugin discussion](https://forum.textpattern.com/viewforum.php?id=13) forum accordingly.
 Point out your anti-GitHub position so it is understood why you are breaking normal procedure.
 Totally fine.

-**Attention prefix owners**: If your username is not linked with your forum profile and you would like it to be, get in touch as described and indicate your forum profile link.
-It will be added for you.

 ## Registered prefixes

 The prefixes in the following alphabetical lists have been registered, meaning they are not available.
-But see [Choosing a prefix](#choosing-a-prefix) about challenging for the right to use an unused registered prefix, and note the legend entry below about green (abandoned) prefixes, which are available.
+But see [Choosing a prefix](#choosing-a-prefix) about challenging for the right to use an unused/squatted prefix, and note the legend entry below about other potentially available prefixes in the lists.

-Prefixes are noted in relation to their owners as: prefix/username.
+Prefixes are noted in relation to their owners as:

+abc: username
+{:.example}

 Owners are identified by their Textpattern community forum usernames.
 Usernames link to forum profiles, not personal websites.

+**Attention prefix owners**: If your username is not linked with your forum profile and you would like it to be, get in touch as described in the previous section and indicate your forum profile link.
+It will be added for you.
+(While someone could spend precious hours looking profiles up for everyone on the list and add them without prompting, they won’t.)

 **Legend:**

-* A (?) next to a username means no forum profile is found and the status of the prefix is questionable.
+* A **(?)** next to a username means no forum profile is found and the status of the prefix is questionable.
 If an external link is known, it will be on the '?'. **These prefixes can be challenged for new ownership.**
-* A (!) next to a username means the indicated author has adopted all the original authors’ abandoned/orphaned themes and/or plugins, whichever the adopter is qualified to maintain.
+* A **(!)** next to a username means the indicated author has adopted all the original authors’ abandoned/orphaned themes and/or plugins, whichever the adopter is qualified to maintain.
 * <span class="success">Green</span> prefixes mean the author has long since left the community *and* no themes or plugins remain usable or adopted with that prefix anymore. **These prefixes can be claimed by a new author.**
 * <span class="error">Red</span> prefixes are off limits until further notice (notably ‘foo’ and ‘dca’).
 * <span class="warning">Yellow</span> prefixes are used internally by Textpattern and are off limits.